 Whatever poetry you write or read, learn to listen with the ears of your audience.
 Poetry is meant for the ear; pay attention to the sounds the words make.
 Writing in “free verse” does not excuse the poet’s obligation to please the ear.

-Note: “free verse” is not, as the name implies, a string of random or completely uncontrolled words.
-Free verse aims to emulate the patterns of everyday speech, or the stream of consciousness, or the weirdly distorted patterns of the world of dreams, or who knows what — the point is that you, the poet, should be aware of what free verse can help you achive.
+Note: “free verse” is not, as the name seems to suggest, a string of random or completely uncontrolled words.
+Free verse aims to emulate the patterns of everyday speech, or the stream of consciousness, or the weirdly distorted patterns of the world of dreams, or who knows what — the point is that you, the poet, should be aware of what free verse can help you achieve.
 Don’t fall back on free verse because you have nothing better to do.

 If you find yourself automatically pausing at the end of every line, regardless of whether the meaning of the poem calls for a pause at that point; or, if you depend upon predictable, overused rhyme pairs (“true” and “you”, “love” and “above”), your readers may find little pleasure in your work.

 Although my student Kara Ziehl suggests beginning poets should rhyme only with extreme caution, I would rather encourage students to experiment with unusual and unexpected rhymes, and also to pay particular attention to the way that words themselves sound.
 The specific sounds that a word makes are extremely important (especially in free verse).
 For example, comedian Buddy Hackett says that words with “K,” “W” and “Z” sounds are funny… that’s why people like to say place names like “Kukamunga” and “Kalamazoo” and “Walla Walla, Washington.”

 We’ve all encountered lyrics that rhyme “moon” and “June,” or “breeze” with “trees”; but take a look at these rhymes:

 - “drill a bicuspid” and “still maladjusted” (from a song in Little Shop of Horrors)